bnomei/kirby3-plopfile/README.md

 -   [js-yaml](https://github.com/nodeca/js-yaml)
 -   [clipboardy](https://github.com/sindresorhus/clipboardy)

-All non-dev node_module dependencies are included since Kirby CMS Plugins are supposed to work just by downloading the repository zip and without requiring any further build step.
-The uploaded assets are for INTEL based mac/pcs.
-To use this plugin on an Mac M1 then after downloading remove the `node_modules` folder and `package-lock.json` file and run `npm i` in the plugin folder.
+No node_module dependencies are included.
+To use this plugin run `npm i` or `yarn` in the plugin folder.

 ## Disclaimer